-Lead volume is not an indicator of expected pipeline - however, you can use Customer Fit to determine the quality per channel in order to validate your marketing budget spend per channel.
+Your Madkudu customer fit score is an indicator of your expected pipeline.
+Use it to determine the quality per channel and optimize your marketing spend per channel.

 Generating high quality leads that aren’t converting?
-Use this as input into your nurturing campaigns, to walk those valuable leads further down the funnel.
+Use this as an input to nurture your campaigns and walk those valuable leads further down the funnel.

-Bet big on the channels that drive quality leads, stop wasting money on channels that don’t bring value.
+Bet big on the channels that drive quality leads, stop wasting money on channels that don’t.

 Assessing Response Quality By Channel

-Assess if it makes sense to move your spend from Free Rates to Whitepaper.
-If the cost of acquisition for a quality lead from Free Rates is e.g. 10X less that the cost of acquisition for Whitepaper - then it would make sense to generate those Free Rate quality leads, and nurture them
+Compare volumes and cost of acquisition to determine whether it makes sense to move your marketing budget from one channel to another.
+If the cost of acquisition for a quality lead from Free Rates happens to be 10X less that the cost of acquisition for Whitepaper - then it would make sense to generate those Free Rate quality leads, and nurture them.

 Response Quality By Channel Over Time